joinpursuit/Pursuit-Core-iOS/units/unit02/lesson-02-app-architecture-mvc/README.md

 ### Create the model

-Now we have to think about what date we need for our application.
+Now we have to think about what data we need for our application.
 We are building a Recipes application.
 So it would be evident that we need to encapsulate the data object as a "Recipe" object.
 So let's create a ```struct``` called Recipe in a new ```swift``` file.

 Now, consider the properties, methods of the Recipe object.